-The proposed bill, if enacted, would amend the Arizona Standard Fire Policy by introducing new requirements for wildfire risk modeling specifically for municipalities with populations under 150,000.
-It mandates that insurers utilize a rating plan that considers a municipality's mitigation designation, reflecting reduced wildfire risk associated with areas recognized as Firewise USA sites.
-Additionally, the bill defines "wildfire risk model" and outlines its use in classifying individual structures and estimating potential losses based on wildfire risk.
+The proposed bill, if enacted, would amend the Arizona Standard Fire Policy by introducing new requirements for wildfire risk modeling.
+Specifically, it mandates that the policy must utilize wildfire risk modeling for municipalities with populations under 150,000.
+Insurers would be required to implement a rating plan that considers the mitigation designation at the city or town level, reflecting the reduced wildfire risk associated with areas recognized as Firewise USA sites.
+Additionally, the bill defines "wildfire risk model" and outlines its use for classifying individual structures and estimating potential losses based on wildfire risk.

 Statutes affected: Introduced Version: 20-1503, 20-1652